Khulikaroj/Project-2/README.md

 ## Features for ML

 We build signal data  from 3 main components which are..
-1. Fundamental: ROE, Operation margin, Debt-to-Equity ratio, and Pietroskie F-score.
+1. Fundamental: ROE, Operation margin, Debt-to-Equity ratio, and Pietroski F-score.
 2. Technical: Relative Strength Index (RSI).
 3. Sentiment: News relevant to company name